rstudio/rstudio-docker-products/package-manager/README.md

 1. Setting the `RSPM_LICENSE` environment variable to a valid license key inside the container
 2. Setting the `RSPM_LICENSE_SERVER` environment variable to a valid license server / port inside the container
-3. Mounting a license file at `/var/lib/rstudio-pm/*.lic` or a different path specified using `RSPM_LICENSE_FILE_PATH` that contains a valid license for RStudio Package Manager
+3. Mounting a license file at `/var/lib/rstudio-pm/*.lic` or a different path specified using `RSPM_LICENSE_FILE_PATH` that contains a valid license for Posit Package Manager

 **NOTE:** the "offline activation process" is not supported by this image today.
 Offline installations will need to explore using a license server, license file, or custom image with manual intervention.